Baricitinib: Another drug for treating arthritis

 Results from an international first clinical Phase III trial showed that baricitinib as an rheumatoid arthritis (RA) treatment in patients has reported a significant success and demonstrated significant improvement in symptoms.
 Trial results have been published in the top scientific journal New England Journal of Medicine.

 Baricitinib is an small-molecule oral Janus kinase 1 and 2 inhibitor, which works by interfering with the intracellular enzymes and initiate signaling activity which are responsible for inflammatory response.
-This Phase III trial study sponsored by Eli Lilly and was carried out by MedUni Vienna and Stanford University (USA).
+This Phase III trial study sponsored was carried out by MedUni Vienna and Stanford University (USA).

 Study sample was 527 patients and were randomly divided into three groups, treated once daily for 24 weeks with 2 mg of baricitinib, 4 mg of baricitinib and a control group with placebo.
 The participants in this trial who had previously received treatment with disease-modifying anti-rheumatic drugs and had an inadequate response.